AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 Consider defining the acronym HRS in the abstract and then using it throughout.
 </div>

 The slanted tube that simulates a plate settler is designated  as the "tube settler."
 See Figure 1 for a visual representation of this concept.
 The plate settlers increase the amount of horizontal area for the flocs to settle out.
-Due to their sticky nature, these flocs aggregate; growing in size as they slide down the plate settler and back into the basin.
+Due to their sticky nature, these flocs grow in size as they slide down the plate settler and back into the basin.

 <div class="alert alert-block alert-danger">
 A better representation of how plate settlers work here!!!